KmeCnin/insiders/README.md

 - [ ] Handle multiple bursts from same arcane.
 Maybe add a title with arcane name in order to delimitate sections.

 ### Rules
-- [ ] Create "Belerion" as medieval continent